ertugruluyar-github/turkiye-neu-ies-thesis-and-term-project/src/lib.typ

       "Skill 1",
       "Skill 2",
     ),
     // İş deneyimlerinizi geçmişten günümüze doğru sırayla giriniz.
-[Enter your work experiences in order from the past to the present.]
+Otomatik olarak sıralanıyor ancak kod ile çıktı arasındaki uyumu sağlayarak daha okunur bir kod yazabilirsiniz.
+[Enter your work experiences in order from the past to the present.
+It is automatically sorted, but you can write more readable code by ensuring the consistency between the code and the output.]
     work-experiences: (
       (
         start-date: datetime(day: 1, month: 3, year: 2030),